 The Integrative Biology Department usually meets from 3-5 p.m. on the second Tuesday of each month during the academic year to deal with departmental business.
 The grad rep attends these meetings to share graduate student perspectives with the faculty and to learn about significant developments of interest to the other grad students in the Department.

-This council advises the dean of the College of Natural Science, Dr. James Kirkpatrick, about policy decisions at the college level.
+This council advises the dean of the College of Natural Science, Dr. Phillip Duxbury, about policy decisions at the college level.

 The Council of Graduate Students (COGS) meets monthly to discuss policy decisions affecting all grad students within the university.